mxagar/airbnb_data_analysis/Blog_Post.md

 2. B
 3. C

-These conclusions are quite informal,
+These conclusions are quite informal, but I hope they can guide my data-savvy friends; in any case, I'm sure you can have a great vacation anywhere you go in the Basque Country :)

+> Are you plannig a trip to the Basque Country?
+Has this blog post helped you?

-To see more about this analysis, see the link to my [Gihub repository](https://github.com/mxagar/airbnb_data_analysis).
+To learn more about this analysis, see the link to my [Gihub repository](https://github.com/mxagar/airbnb_data_analysis).
+You can download the pre-processed dataset and ask the data your own specific questions!